Hobbes0927/hec-wildhorses/README.md

 ### **Features**

 - Can spawn a rare horse when near one of the spawn locations
+- Horses randomly spawn as male or female
 - Specify multiple spawn locations
 - Set multiple models for each location(s) and randomly pick one to spawn
-- Configure 1-5% chance of rare horse spawning
+- Configure 0.25%-5% chance of rare horse spawning
 - Configure respawn delay for the player
 - Optionally job lock horse spawns
 - Optionally notify the player when a horse spawns